TheYangKai/VenvManager/README.md

 ## 💡 Contributions & Issues

-Want to improve VenvMaster?
+Want to improve VenvManager?
 Pull requests and issues are welcome!

 Report bugs → Open an issue